FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 **WARNING!** Failure to correctly tune the potentometers can damage the motor controller and the motors themselves.

 To tune them, **gently** turn the potentometers on the motor control boards clockwise using a small phillips head screw driver, taking care not to turn past any resistance.
 Turning them clockwise "closes" the voltage down while turning them counter-clockwise "opens" the voltage up.
-Start with the potentiometers in the "closed" position, and slowly "open" each of them a quarter of a turn at a time until the stepper motors respond correctly - they should turn smoothly.
+Start with the potentiometers in the "closed" position, and slowly "open" each of them an eighth of a turn at a time until the stepper motors respond correctly - the motors should turn smoothly.
 If they do not move, "open" the potentometer an eighth-turn and try again.
 If they move erratically, your voltage is likely too high.

 #### Stepper motor verification